 Sure thing.
 Louis tried something new recently with his most recent stand-up special, Live at the Beacon Theater.
 He made the whole special available on DVD to his fans for $5, DRM-free.
 And guess what?
 He’s made over $200,000 profit in less than a few days.
 That’s profit, not gross sales.
 That’s more – as he said – than he would’ve been paid to do the special in the first place and let someone else sell it to his fans.

-He wrote an awesome statement about this, and I'm going to link you to it here, but here's a bit of it that's particularly good:
+He wrote an awesome statement about this, and here’s a bit of it that’s particularly good:

 The show went on sale at noon on Saturday, December 10th.
 12 hours later, we had over 50,000 purchases and had earned $250,000, breaking even on the cost of production and website.
 As of Today, we’ve sold over 110,000 copies for a total of over $500,000.
 Minus some money for PayPal charges etc, I have a profit around $200,000 (after taxes $75.58).
 This is less than I would have been paid by a large company to simply perform the show and let them sell it to you, but they would have charged you about $20 for the video.
 They would have given you an encrypted and regionally restricted video of limited value, and they would have owned your private information for their own use.
 They would have withheld international availability indefinitely.
 This way, you only paid $5, you can use the video any way you want, and you can watch it in Dublin, whatever the city is in Belgium, or Dubai.
 I got paid nice, and I still own the video (as do you).
 You never have to join anything, and you never have to hear from us again.